 1. Quarterly Map Updates

-The simple way of implementing OTA updates is to provide a patch four times a year.
+The simple way of implementing over the air software updates is to provide a patch four times a year.
 For each available update region, a new version of the map can be supported.
 Updating the map in parts saves data traffic and time since the download is much faster.

 Quarterly updates include up to eight incremental updates, after that the map will be updated fully.
 BMW has been implementing OTA navigation updates using their Connected Drive system, which informs drivers of new roads and modified traffic layouts.